Welcome back to How to do Los Angeles! This is the third post in this series, on my favorite place in the whole city: Hollywood!

 The Egyptian has a checkered history.
 It was the most popular movie theater in the world when it opened, but was supplanted by the Chinese only five years later.
 Because of this, the Egyptian was slowly forgotten and despite a brief revival following its conversion to Todd AO (a widescreen format similar to cinerama), by the early 1990s, the theater had fallen into significant disrepair.
 In 1996, the city of Los Angeles sold the theater for $1 to the American Cinematheque, who performed a $14 million renovation.
 Today, the theater is a haven for film buffs and cinefiles, housing film festivals and showing premieres and foreign and historical films that are almost impossible to view on the big screen elsewhere.

 Turning right as you leave The Egyptian, you’ll hit Las Palmas Avenue.
 Here, just south of Hollywood, is Micheli’s, Hollywood’s oldest Italian restaurant.
 I’ve only been to the Studio City location but even so, this is one of my favorite restaurants in Los Angeles.
-The theming is wonderful and the food is very good, but better than that, all the waiters and waitresses here are singers/performers and come dinnertime, they are constantly belting out tunes.
+The theming is wonderful and the food is very good, but better than that, all the waiters and waitresses here are singers/performers and come dinnertime, they take turns going on stage and belting out tunes.
 It is loud and crazy and tons of fun.

 Finally, continuing on Hollywood Blvd, just past Las Palmas is Hollywood’s oldest and most famous restaurant: Musso & Frank.
 The restaurant opened in 1919 and the Writers Guild used to be across the street, so if you ask the waiters, they can tell you the specific booths that just about every great early 20th century American writer wrote at, not to mention all the actors who ate here too.
-The food is pricy and so I’ve never eaten here, but I hear it is delicious.
+The food is pricy but the experience is worth it; dining here feels like being transported back in time, and it is awesome.

 Continuing down Hollywood Blvd, the next few blocks contain some of the best and most eclectic shopping in Los Angeles.
 Theaters, clubs, comedy clubs, prop and toy stores, wig shops, sex shops, bars, restaurants, souvenir shops, book stores, clothing and lingerie stores, tattoo parlors, drug paraphernalia, you name it, it is here.
 So browse around, buy something silly, and have fun.
 Be sure to check out Larry Edmund’s Bookstore, opened in 1938 and currently containing 500,000+ photographs, 6,000+ posters, and 20,000+ books dedicated to film and theater.
 Also worth noting is the William Stromberg Clock, located on the corner of Hollywood and Wilcox advertising Stromberg Jewelers since 1927.
 And finally, on Hudson just north of Hollywood is the Mural to Delores Del Rio, honoring early Hollywood’s greatest Mexican-American actress.